 Hepatitis B infection is caused by the hepatitis B virus (HBV).
 The virus is passed from person to person through blood, semen or other body fluids.
-When HBV enters your liver, it invades the liver cells and begins to multiply.
-This causes inflammation in the liver and leads to the signs and symptoms of hepatitis B infection.

 Common ways HBV is transmitted include:

 - Sexual contact.
 You may become infected if you have unprotected sex with an infected partner whose blood, saliva, semen or vaginal secretions enter your body.

 - Sharing of needles.
 HBV is easily transmitted through needles and syringes contaminated with infected blood.
 Sharing intravenous (IV) drug paraphernalia puts you at high risk of hepatitis B.

 - Accidental needle sticks.
 Hepatitis B is a concern for health care workers and anyone else who comes in contact with human blood.

 - Mother to child.
 Pregnant women infected with HBV can pass the virus to their babies during childbirth.
 However, the newborn can be vaccinated to avoid getting infected in almost all cases.
 Talk to your doctor about being tested for hepatitis B if you are pregnant or want to become pregnant.

 Hepatitis B infection may be either short-lived (acute) or long lasting (chronic).

 - Acute hepatitis B infection lasts less than six months.
 Your immune system likely can clear acute hepatitis B from your body, and you should recover completely within a few months.
 Most people who acquire hepatitis B as adults have an acute infection, but it can lead to chronic infection.